ichard26/ichard26.github.io/content/blog/2022-12-18-please-test-black-23.1a1.md

 > to update the stable style in the new year.
 This minimises disruption while keeping the
 > door for improvements open.

+23.1a1 contains a draft of the 2023 stable style that we, the maintainers, initially decided on.

-However, **we need your help in deciding what goes into the 2023 stable style**.
+However, **we need your help in finalizing what goes into the 2023 stable style**.
 If you can, please try 23.1a1 out on your codebase(s).
 You can install it by running this
 command: